UKCloud/documentation/articles/azure/azs-sco.md

 ### Azure Stack Hub protective monitoring

-We've implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated security domains at the hypervisor level and below.
+We have implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated security domains at the hypervisor level and below.

 We don't provide Protective Monitoring services above the hypervisor (for example, for your VM).
 It's your responsibility to act at this level.

-In line with UKCloud's SISP, we provide notification of customer-impacting security incidents.
+In line with UKCloud's System Interconnect and Security Policy (SISP), we provide notification of customer-impacting security incidents.
 It's your responsibility to report similar incidents to us.

 ### Azure Stack Hub platform management